clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 I want to stress that it's very important to not prevent or remove focus on the dialog when it is opened.
 Examples of _what not to do_ include removing the dialog's focus indicator using CSS (e.g. via the despicable `outline: none;`) or by calling the dialog's or one of its child element's `blur` method after opening the dialog.
 If the dialog _does not_ contain any interactive children (e.g. buttons, links, inputs, etc.) then focus should go to the dialog itself when opened.
 If the dialog _does_ contain focusable child elements, such as a close button, then focus should go to the first focusable element in the tab order when the dialog is opened.
 When the dialog is closed, focus should return to the element that triggered its open event, for example a button element.

 This type of behavior is referred to as "focus management" among web accessibility professionals and in the WCAG.
-It is an expected behavior for the dialog element and important to not disrupt or change in order to keep our Modal component accessible.
+It is an expected behavior for the dialog element and important to not disrupt or change in order to keep our `ModalDialog` component accessible.
 Doing so can violate various WCAG Success Criteria, such as [SC 3.2.1 On Focus (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/on-focus.html), so if you are conforming to WCAG you should keep this in mind.

 If we want to appease those minimalists whom dislike the presence of focus indicators, we can use the CSS `:focus-visible` pseudo class.
 This will prevent the focus indicator from displaying when a user opens the dialog by clicking its trigger with a mouse or other pointer device.
 The `:focus-visible` pseudo class will still show the focus indicator when using the keyboard to open it which is important for users who solely rely on using their keyboard to use their computer and can't use a mouse.